Tour Toronto and enjoy all of the sightseeing attractions that Toronto and Niagara Falls have to offer.

 All persons other than U.S. citizens or legal, permanent residents of the United States require valid passport or an acceptable travel document.

 Hotel pick-ups may be pre-arranged from downtown locations or you may meet the tour at the Harbourfront (specific location provided on your E-Ticket).
-Children ages 5 to 12 are eligible for the child discount (when accompanied by an adult).
-Children under 5 are free when they ride in an adult's lap.
 Prices are shown in US dollars.
 Please order online or call to order or for more information.